spraakbanken/sparv-docs/manual_eng.md

 To make a Sparv analysis you can just type or paste some text into the text field (or hit one of the example buttons) and then press the green **Run** button.
-When the analysis is done the result is shown as a table beneath the text input field.
+When the analysis is done the result is shown as a table below the text input field.

 ![The Sparv web interface](https://svn.spraakdata.gu.se/sb-arkiv/pub/dokumentation/sparv/img/sparv_granssnitt_en.png){width=550px style="margin-left: 10px;"}